gqthrowaway/gq_guide/gqguideWIP.md

 ## Secondary Weapon
-Glock with a Surefire X300 Turbo.
+Glock 47 with a Surefire X300 Turbo and SRO

 ### "oh but I think x has a better trigger" blow it out your ass it does not matter, the differences are negligible or the alternative has it's own faults.